 The front entry was quite formal looking… if you could find it.
 This photo is actually zoomed in on the house… there is a wing to the left and right of what you can see here.

 The long house felt like it just kept going… and it wasn’t clear if you were supposed to walk right next to the house, or on the sidewalk out front.
 The sidewalk goes around the front but it doesn’t actually connect to the driveway… I think they must have had a plan that never got finished?
 So when a visitor gets out of their car, they have the option to walk in the yard until they find the front sidewalk, or walk the narrow runway next to the house… neither choice felt quite right.

-I came up with a rough sketch for the front porch design… initially I was thinking about making a screened front porch.
+I came up with a rough sketch for the front porch design… initially I was considering to make the front porch a screened-in porch.

 After thinking about it a bit, I decided to keep the porch open and not screened.
-I really want this front porch to celebrate the front entrance… to be inviting people to find the front door.
-Having screens and a screen door would defeat that purpose by visually closing it off.
+The goal was to create this front porch to celebrate the front entrance in a most welcoming format.
+To invite people to easily find the front door.
+Having screens and an outside screen door would defeat that purpose by visually closing it off.

-Yes, we live in the Midwest and have lots of mosquitoes, but that’ll be only at dusk.
-We have plans for a ceiling fan out on the porch, so hopefully that’ll help keep them away.
-Plus, we have a screened porch on the back, so if the skeeters get bad, we’ll just move to the back porch.
+Yes, we live in the Midwest and have lots of mosquitoes, that should be only at dusk.
+We have plans for a ceiling fan out on the porch, that will help keep them away.

 And that bay window?
 Love that stone planter bench thing under it!